ClickHouse/ClickHouse/docs/en/sql-reference/functions/splitting-merging-functions.md

 ## splitByRegexp(regexp, s) {#splitbyregexpseparator-s}

 Splits a string into substrings separated by a regular expression.
 It uses a regular expression string `regexp` as the separator.
-If the `regexp` is empty, it will split the string s into an array of single characters.
-If no match is found for this regex expression, the string `s` won't be split.
+If the `regexp` is empty, it will split the string `s` into an array of single characters.
+If no match is found for this regular expression, the string `s` won't be split.

 **Syntax**